Journal Entry For Depreciation

 Examples of Depreciation Expense Journal Entry

 Let us consider the example of a company called XYZ Ltd that bought a cake baking oven at the beginning of the year on January 1, 2018, and the oven is worth $15,000.
-The owner of the company estimates that the useful life of this oven is about 10 years and probably it won’t be worth anything after those 10 years.
+The owner of the company estimates that the useful life of this oven is about ten years, and probably it won’t be worth anything after those ten years.
 Show how the journal entry for the depreciation expense will be recorded at the end of the accounting period on December 31, 2018.

 Annual depreciation expense = (Cost of the asset – Salvage value of the asset) / Useful life